In British election, a taste for the absurd brings some relief

 Farage, a 51-year-old former commodities trader, likes to portray himself as a man of the people, with a pint of beer in one hand and a cigarette in the other.

-His party has suspended or expelled some members for racist comments while Farage himself has been attacked for criticising foreign HIV sufferers and "ostentatious" breastfeeding.
+His party has suspended or expelled some members for racist comments while Farage himself has been attacked for criticizing foreign HIV sufferers and "ostentatious" breastfeeding.

-One UKIP candidate was reported to have been replaced after writing on Facebook that Israel should kidnap Obama for declassifying U.S. documents on Israel’s nuclear programme.
+One UKIP candidate was reported to have been replaced after writing on Facebook that Israel should kidnap Obama for declassifying U.S. documents on Israel’s nuclear program.

 Farage had to leave one pub where he was having lunch after being confronted by protesters, including breastfeeding women.